 Sometimes you’re in the mood for a thoughtfully curated atmosphere, and other times, you crave the warm embrace of a restaurant with no frills and lots of local color.
 A Falmouth favorite, the Quahog Republic Dive Bar has that well-loved energy of a true hole-in-the-wall with way better food.
 Their Monsta Lobsta Roll is robust to say the least, and the signature Q.R.
 Cubano is a slow-roasted pulled pork thing of beauty.
 Nom.

 Thanksgiving only happens once a year, but that doesn’t mean you have to wait 365 days for your favorite post-holiday sando—just visit Far Land Provisions in Provincetown.
 Their Pilgrim Lake with roast turkey, cheddar, house-made cranberry chutney and mayonnaise evokes T-Day spirit even in the height of summer.
 Looking for a veggie sandwich that eats like a whole meal?
 Try the Wood End.
 It's a marinated melange of grilled peppers, carrots and zucchini finished with a dollop of creamy hummus between two slices of freshly baked bread.

 End your quest for a great eat in the aptly named town of Sandwich.
-Here, you’ll find the Cape Cod Reuben at Marshland Too & Too's Tavern.
+Here, you’ll find the Cape Cod Reuben at The Original Marshland on Route 6A.
 A fried haddock filet, in lieu of corned beef, makes for a local twist on a true classic.
 For hungry diners seeking a little more turf than surf, saddle up to one of their open-faced pot roast sandwiches; served with potatoes, vegetables and Marshland’s savory gravy on a slab of Texas toast, it hits the spot on a rainy day.